Plaque on Teeth: What Happens If It’s Left Untreated

 Apart from fluoride and silica, closeup All Around Fresh Soothing Menthol Toothpaste and closeup All Around Fresh Cool Mint Toothpaste also have antibacterial protection thanks to the zinc mouthwash in their formulation.
 This additional ingredient makes them effective against bacteria-ridden plaque.

 And, because plaque leads to tartar and other serious oral issues, they also double as gum repair toothpaste.
+Find the best gel toothpaste for your needs by testing different variants.

 Speaking of bad breath, closeup toothpaste helps eliminate some of the most common causes of halitosis, such as food particles that are squatting in your mouth and poor dental hygiene.
 However, it does your confidence better by arming its toothpaste with ingredients that can freshen your breath.
 For example, closeup Cool Mint has a peppermint flavor while Soothing Menthol has spearmint.
 Either one gives your mouth a clean, fresh feel.